-Some people experience symptoms of withdrawal when they stop taking inhalants.
+Some people experience symptoms of withdrawal when they stop taking Inhalants.
 The type and severity of these symptoms are determined by a number of factors such as the duration of the addiction, the severity of the addiction, whether multiple substances were abused, and the abuser’s mental health and medical history.
-For these people, medically supervised detox and inpatient rehabs offer the best chances of a successful recovery because around-the-clock care keeps users from being tempted to relapse.
+Inpatient rehab and supervised detoxes can be effective ways to keep someone away from problematic substances and the triggers that may cause them to relapse.

-Rehabs that have doctors and clinicians on staff are informed of the best treatment options for a broad range of addictions.
-To find a rehab that specializes in treatment for inhalant addiction, visit our rehabs directory and find the right fit for you.
+Treatment centers usually have medical staff on hand to offer high quality care when program participants need it.
+To find a rehab that specializes in treatment for Inhalant addiction, visit our rehabs directory and find the right fit for you.

 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Detox is the first phase in treating someone with an Inhalant addiction.
 Detoxing from Inhalant abuse may take longer than other substances; chronic Inhalant abusers may need several weeks to fully detox.
 Inhalants accumulate in the fatty tissue of the brain, heart, liver, and muscles, which is why chronic abusers of Inhalants take longer to fully rid their body of the substances.
 The detox period allows chemicals stored in the body to be flushed out.

 During detox, people getting clean from Inhalants may also experience physical and psychological symptoms of withdrawal.
 These withdrawal symptoms may include:

 - Extreme fatigue